 Curriculum - The National Curriculum sets out the stages and core subjects your child will be taught during his/her time at school.
 The National Curriculum sets out the subjects taught, the knowledge, skills and understanding required in each subject and standards or attainment targets in each subject.

-DfES - Department for Education and Skills: the government department responsible for education and adult skills.
+DfE - Department for Education: the government department responsible for education.

 Differentiation - The way in which the school's curriculum and teaching methods are adapted to meet the needs of children.